MikeHopley/ftl-ships-strategy/index.md

 You start with shields-3, which your Zoltan can [power against ion](https://www.youtube.com/watch?v=jpR3veZtlsc&t=1m59s).
 Use the same crew positions as in vanilla.

 Shields-4 is even better value than usual, compared to saving scrap for a store.
-You also have somewhat slow weapons with no damage buffer.
+You also have somewhat slow weapons with no damage buffer, and shields-4 effectively saves you missiles.
 Spend your first 30 scrap on shields-4, then look for a weapon.

 You have a Heavy Laser 2 and a Hermes Missile (12 starting missiles), but only 3 weapons power.
 The Hermes does more damage and must only pass one evasion check, so use it to shut down enemy weapons before switching to the Heavy Laser 2.
-Against two-shield enemies, it’s still worth sending your first Hermes to weapons, providing you have a good stock of missiles.
-Bear in mind that the Hermes takes down two shields unless they have a damage buffer (shields-5).
+Later on, the Hermes takes down two shields unless they have a damage buffer (shields-5).
 The damage buffer is much more likely from sector 4 onwards.

-You can eventually run both weapons together, but it’s still weak for a 6-power weapons setup.
+You can eventually run both weapons together, but it’s weak for a 6-power weapons setup.
 Ideally get fast shield-breakers and hacking, which turn the Heavy Laser 2 into a room-wrecking monster.
-Hacking evasion can be strong here, to guarantee landing both Heavy Laser shots in the weapons room, for 4 system damage and a high chance of fires or breaches.

 Don’t rush to sell the Hermes, unless it lets you buy something important.
 Remember it can be used to distract defence drones for hacking.